bazineta/js8call/README.md

   all available space; for the moment at least, it's restricted to be a defined size.
 - Removed an old workaround on OSX for sub-menu display issues that do not seem to be relevant to Qt6.
+- Windows, and only Windows, required a workaround to the Modulator as a result of changes in Qt 6.4, which presented as no sound being generated; OSX and Linux worked fine.
+The issue is described in https://bugreports.qt.io/browse/QTBUG-108672, and the workaround seems like a grody hack, but it's what WSJTX uses for the same issue, so we're in fine company here.

 While Qt6 by default will display using a platform-specific style, I've not yet done much work to deal with changes required there (e.g., platform-specific stylesheet changes, where custom styles